 Vancouver, 1980.
 Sarah is a silversmith faced with a dilemma.
-Should she continue creating her own jewellery, or should she accept the offer made by a large jewellery firm?
+Should she continue creating her own art, or should she accept the offer made by a large jewellery firm?
 Sarah travels north, looking for answers and insights.
-In the remote gold mining town of Forty Mile, she moves in with Mary, an older woman who runs the post office and village store.
+In the remote gold mining town of Forty Mile, she meets Mary, an older woman who runs the post office and village store.

 Wild, dark, romantic and almost addictively well-written ****Focus Knack

-‘North’ is a carefully crafted novel about ‘indecision in the choice’: the choice between Adam and Jacob, between the freedom of being a self-employed designer and the compromises inevitably linked to the greater renown brought by the jewellery brand, between art and life, between Vancouver and the harsh life in the north, and between the musical styles that are entwined with each location.
+‘North’ is a carefully crafted novel about the search for direction and artistic freedom, set against the rugged landscape of Northern Canada.
+It tells of choice and indecision: the choice between art and life, between friendship and love, between the freedom of being a self-employed designer and the compromises inevitably linked to the greater renown brought by the jewellery brand, between Vancouver and the harsh life in the north, and between the musical styles that are entwined with each location.

 The relationships between the characters, their love and friendship for one another, their aspirations and ambitions, their tragedies and demons, their desires and disappointments immerse the reader into a world full of recognisable themes.